FC 26 ROLES

 - Defend Focus

-With a Defender focus, the Goalkeeper won’t rush out to collect long or loose balls.
+With a Defend focus, the Goalkeeper won’t rush out to collect long or loose balls.

 ● Stay in Position ● Defending ● Low Risk ● Rush - Balanced Focus